druzxh/druzxh/README.md

 Explore more about my work and projects by visiting my portfolio website [here](https://badrudin.my.id).

 ### Projects & Contributions
-My repositories exhibit a diverse range of projects showcasing my proficiency in backend and frontend development, DevOps, and more.
+My repositories exhibit a diverse range of projects showcasing my proficiency in backend, frontend, DevOps, and more.
 I actively contribute to open-source projects and maintain personal repositories focused on technologies such as React.js, Laravel, Express.js, Go, Docker, and Kubernetes.

 ### Tech Stack Explorer
 <!--Programming/Backend-->